T-erry/toy-challeges/README.md

 # Description
 This are 3 challenges we are required to solve using JavaScript:
 1. Student Grade Generator:
-   I am prompting the user to input student marks and output a grade.
+    Prompting the user to input student marks and output a grade, as shown below:
+     A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.
 2. Speed Detector:
-    I am prompting the user to input the speed of car and the output should give the driver demerit points.
+   Writing a program that takes the speed of a car as input e.g 80.
+If the speed is less than 70, it should print “Ok”.
+Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.

 3. Net Salary Calculator:

-    I am calculating an individual’s Net Salary by getting the inputs of basic salary and benefit.
+   Writing a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
+Calculate the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.

 # Setup and Installation Requirements
 To run this program: